 Careers for BA English Language and Linguistics with Foundation graduates

 Your degree will help you to gain transferable skills such as critical thinking, language teaching and negotiation, which are valued in a range of sectors.
-As such, 90% of graduates from our department are in work or further study within six months of graduating (Destinations of Leavers from Higher Education survey, 2016–17).
+As such, 100% of our graduates are in work or further study 15 months after finishing their course .

 Graduates of our department have found careers in a variety of fields.
 These include: